dashbitco/broadway/guides/examples/Amazon SQS.md

     end

-We are not doing anything fancy here.
-First we update the message's data individually inside `handle_message/3` and then we print each batch inside handle_batch/4.
+We are not doing anything fancy here, but it should be enough for our purpose.
+First we update the message's data individually inside `handle_message/3` and then we print each batch inside `handle_batch/4`.

-## Add Broadway to the application supervision tree (Optional)
-TODO

 ## Tuning the configuration

-TODO
+Some of the configuration options available in Broadway come already wih a "reasonable" default value.
+However those values might not suit your requirements.
+Depending on the number of messages you get, how much processing they need and how much IO work is going to take place, you might need completely different values to optimize the flow of your pipeline.
+Playing the `stages` option avaiable for every set of producers, processors and batchers, among with `batch_size` and `batch_timeout` can give you a great deal of flexibility.
+The `stages` option controls the concurrency level in each layer of the pipeline.
+Here's an example on how you could tune them according to your needs.

+    defmodule MyBroadway do
+      use Broadway
+      alias BroadwaySQS.{SQSProducer, ExAwsClient}

+      def start_link(_opts) do
+        Broadway.start_link(__MODULE__,
+          name: __MODULE__,
+          producers: [
+            default: [
+              ...
+              stages: 60,
+            ]
+          ],
+          processors: [
+            default: [
+              stages: 100,
+            ]
+          ],
+          batchers: [
+            default: [
+              batch_size: 10,
+              stages: 80,
+            ]
+          ]
+        )
+      end

+      ...callbacks...
+    end

+In order to get a good set of configurations for your pipeline, it's important to respect the limitations of the servers you're running, as well as the limitations of the services you're providing/consuming data to/from.